99003781/N8-Calculator/1_Requirements/Readme.md

 The price range of calculator is from 100 to 1000.

 ## Defining Our System
 The designed product has all the necessary features required by the undergraduates and postgraduates students including scholars.
-The High level requirements include arithmetic operations, decimals, trigonometric functions, nth root, power of n, fractions, percentage, logarithms, exponentials, binary conversions etc. The low level requirements of the product includes addition, subtraction, multiplication, division under arithmetic operation, decimal upto 8 digits, trigonometric functions with square root and radians.
+The High level requirements include arithmetic operations, decimals, trigonometric functions, nth root, power of n, fractions, percentage, logarithms, exponentials, number conversions etc. The low level requirements of the product includes addition, subtraction, multiplication, division under arithmetic operation, decimal upto 8 digits, trigonometric functions with square root and radians.
+Under number conversions there are the features like Binary to decimal conversion, Decimal to binary conversion, Decimal to octal conversion.

 ## SWOT ANALYSIS
 ![Capture](https://user-images.githubusercontent.com/78867425/107847807-b9c48f00-6e14-11eb-9598-0ddc49f4c83b.PNG)